Financial Aid FAQ

 WHAT IS A CONSORTIUM AGREEMENT?

 Students who wish to take courses at another university while being enrolled in a degree seeking program at HU may benefit from a consortium agreement.
 The process allows a student who is not enrolled in at least 12 credits (full-time at HU) to combine courses from another university that will meet their HU degree requirements with their current coursework at HU.
+The consortium agreement would primarily benefit Pell eligible students.

-If you would like to complete a consoritum agreement, please download and complete the Consortium Form prior to the start of classes in the semester you would like for a consortium to be considered.
+If you would like to complete a consortium agreement, please download and complete the Consortium Form prior to the start of classes in the semester you would like for a consortium to be considered.
 For your convenience, the form may be filled in and emailed, and electronic signatures are acceptable.
 Contact our office with additional questions!

 FAFSA INFORMATION DOES NOT REFLECT MY FAMILY'S CURRENT SITUATION.
 WHAT SHOULD I DO?

 If you believe that your FAFSA does not accurately reflect your family’s current financial situation please give us a call.
-In some cases, we may be able to adjust your FAFSA due to loss of income, death of a parent or spouse, divorce, or natural disaster damage to your family’s residence through a process called "Special Circumstance Adjustment".
+In some cases, we may be able to adjust your FAFSA due to loss of income, death of a parent or spouse, divorce, or natural disaster damage to your family’s residence through a process called "Professional Judgement".
 Each situation is unique so it is difficult to outline all situations in which a FAFSA adjustment is appropriate.
 Please give us a call to talk through your specific situation to see if an adjustment may be made to the FAFSA and if such an adjustment will benefit your family financially.

 You may complete a request for a special circumstance adjustment by submitting a Special Circumstance Adjustment form along with the appropriate documentation.
 We will contact you if we need any additional information.